Psychotherapy and Counselling in Ealing Broadway W5

 My Experience as a Psychotherapist and Counsellor

-I completed my post-graduate training at Metanoia Institute which has an international reputation and I continue to keep abreast of current developments through regular CPD workshops, seminars and lectures.
+I completed my post-graduate training at Metanoia Institute which has an international reputation.
+I continue to keep abreast of current developments through regular CPD workshops, seminars and lectures.

-I have extensive experience of working with clients from a wide range of different backgrounds, bringing many different concerns,including stress, anxiety, depression, and in addition to my private practice have worked in many settings including the psychotherapy department of a London teaching hospital, charitable institutions, organisations for young people and adolescents and within mainstream and special school settings.
+I have extensive experience of working with clients from a wide range of backgrounds, bringing many different concerns,including stress, relationship issues, lack of confidence, anger issues, anxiety and depression.
+In addition to my private practice I have worked in many settings including the psychotherapy department of a London teaching hospital, charitable institutions, organisations for young people and adolescents and within mainstream and special school settings.

 I have also had experience of working within a Mental Health Trust.